Insider Pro | Career Path

 About this Career Path

-In this program you will learn what it takes to become a Security Engineer.
+In this program, you will learn what it takes to become a Security Engineer.
 According to cyberseek.org, there is the highest demand for Security Engineers with 35,000+ job openings.
-Learn to resolve production security issues, configure and mange firewalls and intrusion detection systems (IDS), investigate incidents, perform forensics and run incident responses.
+Learn to resolve production security issues, configure and manage firewalls and intrusion detection systems (IDS), investigate incidents, perform forensics and run incident responses.

 - 4 years experience in Information Security or Related Field